nvim-lua/lsp-status.nvim/README.md

 ## Usage

-The plugin provides several functions which you can call:
+The plugin provides several utilities:
 ```lua
 update_current_function() -- Set/reset the b:lsp_current_function variable
 diagnostics() -- Return a table with all diagnostic counts for the current buffer